 Overview of Employment and Anti-Discrimination Laws

 Almost every employee is subject to protections under a number of federal employment and anti-discrimination laws, while state laws may vary greatly in terms of their application to employers and protections provided to employees.
+For instance, many states include LGBTQ employees to the list of protected individuals.
 Following is a primer on important federal employment and anti-discrimination laws.
 Given the wide variation in state employment and anti-discrimination laws, it is important that you also understand the employment laws in your state.
-If you have questions about your rights as an employee under the laws in your state, or wish to discuss your rights under the federal laws described below, talk with an employment law attorney in your area.

 Americans with Disabilities Act (ADA)